E-Zijlstra/ez-volume-normalizer/README.md

 - yellow line: The average of the bright green bars, this is the loudness of what is playing.

 #### Settings
- - selector: Lenght the purple average.
+ - selector: Length of the purple average.
    Increase this to ignore quiet parts.
+ - WMA: Makes the selector respond faster to recent changes.
+(Weighted moving average)
- - stability: How many green bars to use to compute the average loudness.
+ - average: How many green bars to use to compute the average loudness.
    Decrease this to converge more quickly to a new level.
- - WMA: faster response of the moving averages.
+ - auto reset: If the selector falls this many dB below then the average will be reset.

 ### Limiter
 ![controls](doc/limiter.png)